 Tournament organizers and/or the head judge may choose to provide basic lands for players to use during the tournament.
-If the organizer provides basic lands, he or she must make available the same amount of land cards to each player.
+If the organizer provides basic lands, the same amount of land must be available to each player.
 Organizers must announce before and during event registration whether they will provide players with access to basic lands.
-Organizers may require players to return land cards when they leave the tournament.
+Organizers may require players to return basic land cards when they leave the tournament.